 The great thing about making baby items is that you can use any color.
 Lambs do not necessarily have to be white, but can match your baby’s room colors.
 Some patterns will suggest using safety eyes, but personally, I don’t feel comfortable putting them on any item a baby would handle, so I embroider eyes on.

-This darling Hippo Rattle is super easy to make and the pattern is on sale at the moment on Etsy.
+This darling Hippo Rattle is super easy to make and babies will love it.
 There is something enormously cute about baby hippos and they make an ideal baby room theme.

 There will always be someone we know who is going to have a baby.
 I like to have some items premade so they are ready for the baby shower to give as a gift.